SrdjanMilic/Simple-Blog-CMS/README.md

 # Simple blog CMS

-Blog CMS with basic features build with Angular 2 for front-end, material design for UI, Node.js with express framework for server side.
+Very simple blog CMS with basic features build with Angular 2 for front-end, material design for UI, Node.js with express framework for server side.

 ## Requirements and usage

-Required: Node.js with npm
+Required: Nodejs with npm

-### Installation on OS Ubuntu based Linux distributions

-- sudo apt install curl
-- curl -sL https://deb.nodesource.com/setup_10.x | sudo bash -
-- sudo apt-get install -y nodejs

-This will install node.js v10.15.3 with npm v6.4.1

-Alternatively, you could do "sudo apt install nodejs" for older version from default repository.

 #### Linux Node server back-end initialization